RossBarba/HR-Project/README.md

 # HR-Project
 School project where we discovered inights on whether candidates are likely to join a company after accepting an offer.

-Due to liscensing agreements, i am unable to share the dataset which the values are derived from.
+Due to liscensing agreements, I am unable to share the dataset which the values are derived from.
 Below is a summary of the differents variables used in the project:

 Variable Name:	                   Variable Description